selectric401/fmux/README.md

 This project implements byobu-like function key bindings for common tmux commands, but without as much overhead as byobu.
 It also adds some useful status-bar widgets on the right, implemented with a bash script.

+### Important Notice

+This README, as well as the various versions for different versions of tmux, are currently a shambles.
+I'm hoping to fix it up soon, but you might notice some irregularities.

 ## Key bindings

 ### Function keys